In the early years, Dans la rue developed thanks to the vision and tireless work of our founder, Father Emmett Johns (Pops).

 1995 – The Bunker undergoes renovations.
 Dans la rue acquires a truck to help collect donated food and clothing

-1997 – The Chez Pops Day centre where kids can come to have a hot meal, talk to counselors and take classes is opened
+1997 – The Chez Pops Day centre where youth can come to have a hot meal, talk to specialized social workers, and take classes is opened

 1997 – The Emmett Johns School located in Chez Pops Day centre is opened